-- Policies regarding the dismissal or refusal of reappointment of the Independent Auditor - (1) Dismissal policy - In the event that the Independent Auditor is found to fall under any of the items under Article 340, Paragraph 1 of the Companies Act, the Audit Committee shall dismiss the Independent Auditor with the unanimous consent of the Audit Committee members. - (2) Policy on refusal of reappointment - In the event that it is determined that an audit is clearly inadequate in light of the eligibility, independence or overall capabilities of the Independent Auditor based on the results of the assessment whether or not to reappoint the Independent Auditor conducted each fiscal year, the Audit Committee shall propose the refusal of reappointment of the Independent Auditor to the General Meeting of Shareholders.
+- Policies regarding the dismissal or refusal of reappointment of the Independent Auditor - (1) Dismissal policy In the event that the Independent Auditor is found to fall under any of the items under Article 340, Paragraph 1 of the Companies Act, the Audit Committee shall dismiss the Independent Auditor with - Paragraph 1 of the Companies Act, the Audit Committee shall dismiss the Independent Auditor with the unanimous consent of the Audit Committee members. - (2) Policy on refusal of reappointment In the event that it is determined that an audit is clearly inadequate in light of the eligibility, independence or overall capabilities of the Independent Auditor based on the results of the assessment whether or not to reappoint the Independent Auditor conducted each fiscal year, the Audit Committee shall propose the refusal of reappointment of the Independent Auditor to the General Meeting of Shareholders.